How did the Kennedy Administration respond to the Laos Crisis between 1960-1963

 Kennedy appointed W. Averell Harriman as Ambassador at Large in the first days of his administration, and then formalized Harriman’s policy role in appointing him Assistant Secretary of State for Far Eastern Affairs the following November.
 Harriman took the lead in orchestrating American policy toward Laos as an international conference on Laos convened in Geneva on May 16.
 The fourteen nations involved included the U.S.S.R., Laos, People’s Republic of China, North Vietnam, South Vietnam, Poland, the United States, France, the United Kingdom, India, Burma, Cambodia, Canada, and Thailand.

 Meanwhile, the three Laotian factions conducted negotiations on the composition of a coalition government.
 By the following March Harriman had become disenchanted with Phoumi, and decisively shifted American policy toward a coalition government led by Souvanna Phouma.
-The Laotian groups reached agreement on the composition of the coalition government on June 12, 1962, and the Geneva conference reached agreement on the Declaration on the Neutrality of Laos on July 23.
+The Laotian groups reached an agreement on the composition of the coalition government on June 12, 1962, and the Geneva conference reached an agreement on the Declaration on the Neutrality of Laos on July 23.

 Agreement created brokedown quickly